Character page will be updated as characters appear. Descriptions may include SPOILERS.

 The Muse of Comedy.
 Daughter of Mnemosyne along with the other eight Muses.
 A general theater goddess like all her sisters.
 Also a pastoral goddess.
 As the goddess of comedic theater, by extension the self-appointed Goddess of Happy Endings.
 Never married; no children.
 Was briefly involved with Hephaestus, but no one remembers that.
-Is not now nor has she ever been in a relationship with Apollo.
+Lived with Triton forever ago.
+In an “It’s Complicated” with Apollo.

 The Muse of Epic Poetry; goddess of eloquence; unofficial Lead Muse.
 Mother of the late demigod Orpheus with the late mortal king Oegrus, her only love.
 Mother of the Corybantes with Zeus, who seduced her in the guise of Apollo.
 The Corybantes claim Apollo and Thalia as their parents to protect Calliope from Hera’s wrath.